Section 106 Agreements Seminar

 This course is for cultural resources, environmental, and legal practitioners and project managers/decision makers with current experience participating in Section 106 reviews.
 Participants should have a working knowledge of the four steps within the Section 106 review process.
 Those without such knowledge or experience are encouraged to take an introductory course, such as the NEW Section 106 Essentials or other similar course, prior to this course.
 Participants may register for the Section 106 Essentials or Section 106 Practitioner Workshop and this course in the same week.

 Not sure if this course is right for you?
 Take this survey.

-Payment can be made by credit card or check.
+Payment can be made by credit card.
 Federal employees may submit an SF182 in lieu of credit card payment.
 Registration = $525.00.
-Early bird registration before January 31, 2020 = $475.00 (Includes light breakfast and afternoon break.)
+(Includes morning and afternoon snacks.)

 The ACHP does not offer student pricing or special offers for this course.